TeoMendoza/TerminalFighter/DesignRetrospective.md

 #### Goblin
 - Concept: A reckless, high-damage character with a chaotic, energetic playstyle.
 - Abilities:
-  - **Passive: Comeback Tank** - when below 33% HP, gains a permanent speed increase.
+  - **Passive - Comeback Tank:** When below 33% HP, gains a permanent speed increase.
 This makes him more mobile in late fights and enhances punish potential with abilities like Slam.
-  - **Active 1: Slam** - a high-impact, stun-heavy ability for punishing opponents.
+  - **Active 1 - Slam:** A high-impact, stun-heavy ability for punishing opponents.
-  - **Active 2: Carb Up** - temporarily reduces incoming damage and boosts movement speed, allowing reckless but forgiving play.
+  - **Active 2 - Carb Up:** Temporarily reduces incoming damage and boosts movement speed, allowing reckless but forgiving play.
 - Strengths: Feels powerful and fun to play.
 The kit is forgiving to less technical players, while still enabling fast-paced punishes for skilled ones.
 Carb Up gives him strong defensive flexibility, and the passive ensures exciting comebacks.
 - Weaknesses: Relatively stationary outside of Carb Up and passive speed buff.
 Vulnerable once abilities are on cooldown.
 Has fewer creative outplay options compared to Ninja, which limited his long-term depth.

 ## 4. Strengths (What Worked)
-- Abilities felt rewarding - testers consistently enjoyed using abilities to outplay opponents.
+- Abilities felt rewarding: Testers consistently enjoyed using abilities to outplay opponents.
 Kits complemented mobility and created distinct playstyles.
-- Time-to-kill was well-balanced - matches felt tense, with comeback potential even after mistakes.
+- Time-to-kill was well-balanced: Matches felt tense, with comeback potential even after mistakes.
 This created a satisfying back-and-forth rather than “first hit wins.”
-- Playtest validation - friends and classmates praised the uniqueness and polish of abilities, noting the high skill ceiling and satisfying outplay potential.
+- Playtest validation: Friends and classmates praised the uniqueness and polish of abilities, noting the high skill ceiling and satisfying outplay potential.

 ## 5. Weaknesses (What Didn’t Work)
-- Basic attack design - intended as a high-damage reward after smart ability use, but it felt sluggish and punishing.
+- Basic attack design: Intended as a high-damage reward after smart ability use, but it felt sluggish and punishing.
 A lower-damage, clip-based system would have better matched the game’s fast pace.
-- HUD-free readability - while immersive in concept, the cooldown effects at player feet were difficult to interpret.
+- HUD-free readability: While immersive in concept, the cooldown effects at player feet were difficult to interpret.
 Problems included:
   - Linking effects to specific abilities was unintuitive.
   - Visual polish was lacking, reducing clarity.
   - No audio feedback, which left players guessing.
-- Development constraints - as my first shipped game, I underestimated the complexity of multiplayer.
+- Development constraints: As my first shipped game, I underestimated the complexity of multiplayer.
 Using client authority caused desync issues, making features like bullet drop impractical.
 The lack of modular systems also prevented me from expanding beyond two characters.

 ## 6. Iterations & Trade-offs
 - Ability reworks: